nirinasoa-herilanto/nirinasoa-herilanto/README.md

 I'm Nirinasoa Herilanto, a full-stack developer, and I'm passionate about digital transformations.

-By combining programming and my passion, I enjoy doing research on digitalization and bringing new solutions to problems or creating beautiful web applications or websites.
+By combining programming and my passion, I enjoy doing research on digitalization and bringing new solutions to problems or creating beautiful web applications.

 ### Here are my tech stacks